mleoking/PhET/README.txt

    All Java-based simulations live under here.

 team :
-   Contains a subdirectory for each developer.
+   Contains a subdirectory for each PhET developer.
    Developers can put whatever they want under their subdirectory (experimental code, etc), but should remember that this area is publicly visible.

-translation-utility :
+util :
-   PhET Translation Utility lives under here.
-   This is a tool that makes it easy for non-developers to translate PhET sims to other languages.
+   Various utility programs.
+Projects that are not simulations live under here.

 website :
     Files related to the PhET website are under here.